phip1611/multiboot2-binary-rust/README.md

 - ❌ paging, page tables
 - ❌ multi cores (bootstrapping Application Processors (APs)).
 So far only Bootstrap Processor (BSP) in 64-bit long mode.
 - ❌ no typical kernel features, such as threads, keyboard input, etc.
+- ❌ ELF/kernel is not relocatable --> required to work on all UEFI platforms without problems

 ## Original README:

 Although this project could be developed to a fully functional (micro)kernel, this is out of scope of this prototype.
-It is limited to fetch data from `UEFI` firmware and `cpuid` and logging this information to the screen.
+It is limited to fetch data from `UEFI` firmware, init a framebuffer, read data from  `cpuid`, and logging this information to the screen.
 The main goals were to figure out how such a setup could look like and how we could keep developer experience and productivity high.
 For example, to achieve the latter, this repository contains an easy mechanism to start it in `QEMU`.
 This project uses `GRUB` + `multiboot2` instead of a custom `UEFI`-loader-app, because at the company where I developed this prototype, we have a component, that must be loadable by `GRUB`.
 Therefore it was important to collect experience, how this can be done in Rust.

 ## Build Process of the Kernel